marianaobmorais/pipex/README.md

 ## About

 This project explores two shell concepts: Redirections and Pipes.
-In order, to make a C program that recreates the behaviour of shell pipes and rediretions, I had to learn about UNIX processes.
+In order to make a C program that recreates the behaviour of shell pipes and rediretions, I had to learn about UNIX processes.
 In my code, I have a while loop that forks the main process for every command to be executed in a child process.
 This way, the program, as the parent process, keeps running and doesn't end at the first command execution.

 The mandatory part consists of a simple program that takes 4 arguments: